Stone Duality for Monads: The Stone Duality for Hyperaffine-Unary Monads

 \subsection{Hyperaffine-Unary Monads}

 What exactly is the difference between $T$ and $\Gamma\nm{LB}T$?
 Because of the unit map, all computations in $T$ live inside $\Gamma\nm{LB}T$.
-The answer is that $T$ adds additional operations $\overline{t}$ which predicts the output of $t$ without performing the side effect of $t$.
-Computationally, this can be thought of as performing $t$ and then rolling the state back, or more mystically as scrying\footnote{A particularly potent analogy is to think of the environment as an (infinite) deck of playing cards, and of the program as the player, in which case a scry allows the player to look at the top $n \in \bb{N}$ cards of their deck before putting it back in the same order.
-This happens for example in the trading card game \emph{Magic:\!
-The Gathering}.} the future.
+The answer is that $T$ adds additional operations $\overline{t}$ which predict the output of $t$ without performing the side effect of $t$.
+Computationally, this can be thought of as performing $t$ and then rolling the state back, which we will refer to as \emph{scrying}.
+In the case where $T$ encodes computations consuming from a stream\footnote{A particularly potent analogy is to think of the environment as an (infinite) deck of playing cards, and of the program as the player, in which case a scry allows the player to look at the top $n \in \bb{N}$ cards of their deck before putting it back in the same order.
+Players of a certain popular trading card game will recognize this, but note that ``scrying'' there allows you to reorder the cards (and to put them at the bottom of the deck).}, the newly added scrying operations look ahead into the stream without consuming from it, as the following example demonstrates.